 Discrimination Remedies in Virginia

-Under the Virginia Human Rights Act (VA HRA) as amended by the Virginia Values Act (SB 868), as of July 1, 2020 a prevailing employee in a discrimination case under state law may recover significant damages.
+Under the Virginia Human Rights Act (VA HRA) as amended by the Virginia Values Act (SB 868), a prevailing employee in a discrimination case under state law may recover significant damages.
 A prevailing plaintiff may receive uncapped backpay damages, as well as uncapped compensatory and punitive damages and reasonable attorneys’ fees and costs.
 The VA HRA as amended does not specify a cap on any of these damages, but Virginia law generally caps punitive damages at $350,000.
 See Va.
 Code § 8.01-38.1.
 The recent amendments to the VA HRA could result in substantial awards to employment discrimination plaintiffs in cases brought in state court.

 A court or jury may also award an employee other equitable relief under the VA HRA.
 This could include a temporary or permanent injunction, restraining order, or other order, including an order enjoining the defendant from continuing to engage in a discriminatory practice, or an order requiring other action by the defendant.